zentol/incubator-flink/docs/python_programming_guide.md

 Apart from setting up Flink, no additional work is required.
 The python package can be found in the /resource folder of your Flink distribution.
 The flink package, along with the plan and optional packages are automatically distributed among the cluster via HDFS when running a job.

-The Python API currently supports Linux systems that have Python 2.7 or 3.4 installed.
+The Python API was tested on Linux systems that have Python 2.7 or 3.4 installed.

 [Back to top](#top)